abondar24/BigDataDemo/KafkaDemo/README.md

 ## Notes

 -  Argumets are in ()
--  Run consumer in parallel with producer
+-  Run consumers and producers in parallel